George May Phelps: Further career

 In 1856, the recently organized American Telegraph Company purchased the Phelps and Dickerman shops and made Phelps plant superintendent of its most significant manufacturing operation.
 Western Union purchased American Telegraph Company following the Civil War in 1866 and positioned Phelps as superintendent of the mechanical department, first in Troy, later in Williamsburg and finally in New York City.

 Phelps continued to work on printing telegraph systems for many years with full support from Western Union management, who sought any competitive advantage.
-He also developed stock quotation printers, or 'tickers'.
 In the mid-1870s, Western Union's president William Orton assigned Phelps to experiment with the harmonic telegraph in hopes of extended it to a working telephone.

 He tried to improve the construction of telephones.

 In August 1886 he helped Mr. Franklin Leonard Pope to conduct "The Electrician", and "Electrical Engineer".
 He acquired an interest in that journal.

-George Phelps was a charter member of the American Institute of Electrical Engineers, and was elected one of its managers on May 19th, 1885.
-At first, he served on the council, and he became a treasurer on May 17th, 1887.
+George Phelps was a charter member of the American Institute of Electrical Engineers, and was elected one of its managers on May 19, 1885.
+At first, he served on the council, and he became a treasurer on May 17, 1887.